-The CEO of the Life Foundation, who believes that the symbiotes are the key to human evolution.
+The Life Foundation's CEO who believes that the symbiotes are the key to human evolution.

-- Adaptational Attractiveness: Ahmed is younger and easier on the eyes compared to the comics' Drake who was generally a middle-aged to old man.
+- Adaptational Attractiveness: Riz Ahmed's portrayal is younger and easier on the eyes compared to his comic counterpart who was generally a middle-aged to old man.

-- Adapted Out: He lacks the Man-Spider transformation of his comic counterpart, but this does not make him a complete Adaptational Wimp with the presence of Riot.
+- Adapted Out: He lacks his comic counterpart's Man-Spider transformation, but this does not make him a complete Adaptational Wimp with Riot's presence.

 - Admiring the Abomination: He considers the symbiotes a better species than mankind and eventually sides with Riot to bring millions more to Earth.